-Property Description Minimum Opacity: Sets the transparency limit of the eraser mark when the pressure is very light.
-It is defined as a percentage of the Maximum Opacity value.
-If the Minimum Opacity value is set to 100%, then tablet pressure sensitivity will no longer be applicable.
-The opacity will be set to the constant rate of the Maximum Opacity value.
-Maximum Flow = 8 Opacity = 25% Maximum Flow = 100 Opacity = 25% Randomness Th Randomness parameter lets you set the range for the randomness of the flow and opacity.
+Property Description Maximum Flow = 8 Opacity = 25% Maximum Flow = 100 Opacity = 25% Maximum Flow = 100 Opacity = 25% Maximum Flow = 100 Opacity = 25% Randomness Th Randomness parameter lets you set the range for the randomness of the flow and opacity.
 This works with the pressure sensitivity of a pen tablet.
 Randomness Flow You can create variation in the flow of your eraser stroke just by setting the Maximum and Minimum Flow values.
 If you add randomness to the mix, pressure sensitivity from your drawing tablet will still be applied.
 Light pressure will create random values around the minimum, while heavy pressure will create random values closer to the maximum.
 The larger the percentage, the larger the range of random variation.
-Maximum Flow = 100 Random Flow = 100%
+Maximum Flow = 100 Random Flow = 100% Maximum Flow = 100% Maximum Flow = 100% NOTE Setting the Minimum Flow value to 100% eliminates the possibility of creating flow variation on your stroke, whether you are applying randomness or not.
+That is, you would be forcing a uniform flow using the Maximum Flow value.

-Property Description Random Opacity You can create variation in the opacity of your eraser stroke just by setting the Maximum and Minimum Opacity values.
+You can create variation in the opacity of your eraser stroke just by setting the Maximum and Minimum Opacity values.
 If you add randomness to the mix, pressure sensitivity from your drawing tablet will still be applied.
 Light pressure will create random values around the minimum, while heavy pressure will create random values closer to the maximum.
 The larger the percentage, the larger the range of random variation.
 Maximum Opacity = 100